awslabs/landing-zone-accelerator-on-aws/reference/sample-configurations/lza-sample-config/README.md

 # 6. Networking

-## 6.1 Networking best practice
+## 6.1 Overview

-The **network-config.yaml** best practices configuration is intended to set up various centralized networking constructs that you can use to customize and build additional infrastructure.
+The **network-config.yaml** sample configuration is intended to set up various centralized networking constructs that you can use to customize and build additional infrastructure.
 Specific IP address ranges; AWS Transit Gateway routing configurations; and advanced capabilities such as Amazon Route 53 Resolver, Amazon VPC IP Address Manager, and AWS Network Firewall likely require additional customization.
 The solution doesn't deploy these configuration items as default.

 ![Network Architecture](./images/best_practices_network.jpg "Network Architecture")